Ways to Help Your Student

 Health and Safety

 Be Informed: research health and safety in the anticipated country of study and discuss these with your student whether it’s their first time abroad or they are seasoned travelers.
-The following webpages have a great deal of information to help you understand your student’s host country.
+The following webpages include information to help you understand your student’s host country.

 - USA Study Abroad’s Travel Health & Safety Info

-Provides resources on being informed of health and safety concerns, compiled by the U.S. Department of State in support of next generation of diverse American leaders.
+Provides resources on health and safety concerns, compiled by the U.S. Department of State in support of the next generation of diverse American leaders.

 - The Centers for Disease Control and Prevention (CDC)

-Provides detailed information on your child’s country destination health recommendation tips and detailed information on staying healthy abroad.
+Provides detailed information on health recommendations in your student’s host country and tips for staying healthy abroad.